 Review by Others

-In addition to the review and approval from traffic-roadway section, plan sheets should also be reviewed by region traffic, region electricians, the construction office, and any other interested parties (e.g. local agency, historic committees, etc.).
+In addition to the review and approval from traffic engineering section, plan sheets should also be reviewed by region traffic, region electricians, the construction office, and any other interested parties (e.g. local agency, historic committees, etc.).
 Due to the flexibility for some design elements based on region electrical crew preferences (as described in this manual), it is critical to coordinate with the electrical crew during the design phase to ensure maintenance concerns are addressed.

 The signal designer is responsible for ensuring the plans are distributed to the appropriate parties for review, with one exception; a consultant signal designer working on ODOT let project or a project by permit (e.g. development project) where an ODOT point of contact has been established.
 The ODOT point of contact will be responsible for ensuring the plans are reviewed by the appropriate ODOT personnel.

-While the traffic-roadway section makes every attempt to produce comments that do not conflict with other ODOT review comments, it does happen occasionally.
-If other reviewer’s comments conflict with the comments received from the traffic-roadway section, it is best to discuss the issue with both parties to determine the appropriate action to take.
+While the traffic engineering section makes every attempt to produce comments that do not conflict with other ODOT review comments, it does happen occasionally.
+If other reviewer’s comments conflict with the comments received from the traffic engineering section, it is best to discuss the issue with both parties to determine the appropriate action to take.

-A review by either the signal designer’s crew lead or another designer is recommended for the following items, as they are not included in the traffic-roadway section review:
+A review by either the signal designer’s crew lead or another designer is recommended for the following items, as they are not included in the traffic engineering section review:

 Quantities and cost estimate